PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 ### Connecting to an open WiFi Network (public WiFi)

 Currently,  ConnMan doesn't support connections to public networks with captive portal since ***WISPr*** (Wireless Internet Service Provider roaming ) is disabled.To connect to a public open network (AndroidAP5 in the example) you have to use the service name.
-Type :
+Type:
 ```
 # connmanctl connect wifi_a0cc2b2ccb9b_416e64726f6964415035_managed_none
 [ 1321.787201] IPv6: ADDRCONF(NETDEV_CHANGE): wlan0: link becomes ready